Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 docker compose up backend-flask db
 ```

-next is to create the repo for the backend flask
+next is to create the repo for the backend flask:
-using the cli, launch this code
 ```
 aws ecr create-repository \
   --repository-name backend-flask \
   --image-tag-mutability MUTABLE
 ```

-and use the following command using the cli to set the url of the repo created before
+and use the following command using the cli to set the url of the repo created before:
 ```
 export ECR_BACKEND_FLASK_URL="$AWS_ACCOUNT_ID.dkr.ecr.$AWS_DEFAULT_REGION.amazonaws.com/backend-flask"
 echo $ECR_BACKEND_FLASK_URL